OpenBao Backup Using AWS S3 or MinIO

 S3 Common Configuration

 The following configuration applies to backup operations.
-All parameters must be set exactly as specified for S3/MinIO connectivity to work correctly.
+Set all parameters exactly as specified for S3 or MinIO connectivity to work correctly.

 -